Skip navigation

 Department: Social Sciences

-Jana joined Northumbria University in September 2022 as a Lecturer in Criminology.
-Before that, she was a Lecturer in Criminology at Kingston University and a Research Assistant in Criminology at the University of Hull.
 She was awarded a PhD in Criminology in March 2022 and her thesis was titled: Marital Rape in Croatia: Law, Economic Precarity and the Politics of Professional Judgment.
 She has taught sociology and criminology undergraduate modules (2019-2021) at the Department of Sociology, University of Essex.
-She holds two master’s degrees: one in gender studies from Central European University and the other in sociology from the University of Zagreb.
-Jana is a long-term member of various grassroots feminist and LGBTIQ movements in Croatia (Libela.org, Voxfeminae.net, Zagreb Pride, and most recently an informal grassroots group Proud Zagreb which organizes Pride Ride events for the LGBTIQ community in Zagreb, Croatia).
+She holds two Master’s Degrees: one in Gender Studies from Central European University and the other in Sociology from the University of Zagreb.
+Her BA was in Philosophy and Sociology (Uni of Zagreb).
+Jana is a long-term member of various grassroots feminist, anti-fascist and LGBTIQ movements in the ex-Yugoslav region.

 Jana Kujundzic

 Jana's doctoral project explored the socio-legal structures and power dynamics that affect the perception, prosecution, and penalisation of marital rape in Croatia.
-Drawing on in-depth interviews with a diverse range of professional actors – including lawyers, judges, prosecutors, social workers, coordinators of feminist NGOs, women’s shelters’ workers, psychologists, journalists, and academics – and the first-hand observation of a rape trial, her thesis developed new insights into the legal, political and social implications of marital rape in a post-conflict, post-socialist context.
+Drawing on in-depth interviews with a diverse range of professional actors, including lawyers, judges, prosecutors, social workers, coordinators of feminist NGOs, women’s shelters’ workers, psychologists, journalists, and academics, and the first-hand observation of a rape trial, her thesis developed new insights into the legal, political and social implications of marital rape in a post-conflict, post-socialist context.

 • Please visit the Pure Research Information Portal for further information